 - Finished as high as 11th, and in the top 20 nine times

-- Southwest Ohio Senior Games 2013, 2014, 2015, 2016: Gold in the one mile, 5k and 10k time trials
+- Southwest Ohio Senior Games 2013, 2014, 2015, 2016, 2018: Gold in the one mile, 5k and 10k time trials

 - Miami Valley Senior Games 2013, 2014: Gold in the 10 mile time trial

-- Ohio Senior Olympics 2012, 2013, 2014, 2015, 2016: Best time in 50-54 and overall in the 10k and 5k individual Time Trial
+- Ohio Senior Olympics 2012, 2013, 2014, 2015, 2016, 2018, 2019: Gold in the 10k and 5k individual Time Trial in all years

 - National Senior Games 2013, 2015: Silver medals in the 5k and 10k time trials